Stuart Parker (politician): Return to the Greens and Ecosocialist Party

+The BC Ecosocialists' stated aims included steering the province to a greener society and fighting discrimination against the First Nations and immigrants.
+Formed in 2019, the 2020 British Columbia general election was expected to be its first.

+Move to conservatism

+Following Parker's expulsion from the Ecosocialist Party due to his statements on transgender issues, Parker moved to the right as a result of the backlash he faced.
+His political views changed band by 2023 he was identifying himself as a conservative and "anti-woke". joined the BC Conservative Party in 2024 and worked as a party staffer.

 Personal

-The nephew of Harry Jerome, Parker was the first leader of a registered political party in BC of African descent and gave the keynote speech to the opening ceremony of the province's Black History Month in 1994.
+The son of Valerie Jerome and nephew of Harry Jerome, Parker was the first leader of a registered political party in BC of African descent and gave the keynote speech to the opening ceremony of the province's Black History Month in 1994.

 He is currently based in the Vancouver area after doing a travel-intensive postdoctoral fellowship from the Social Sciences and Humanities Research Council of Canada on the religions of indigenous peoples of the Americas and Polynesia.
 He works as a university lecturer at both Simon Fraser University and the British Columbia Institute of Technology.